The private rented sector provides homes to a wide range of tenants, disabled and older renters, and others with additional needs.

 - Sharing case studies, to chart a landlord’s experience of delivering adapted properties.

-We have a members webinar coming up on 11th August on the benefits of adapting properties, how adaptations are funded and how to overcome challenges as a landlords.
-You can sign up here.
+We held a members webinar on 11th August on the benefits of adapting properties, how adaptations are funded and how to overcome challenges as a landlord.
+You can watch this on catch-up here.

 Blog: With rising numbers of renters in later life, can you afford not to adapt your rentals?